tylertitsworth/5th-age-srd/Classes/Druid.md

 #### Revitalize

-When you target an ally with a daily druid spell from any circle, they gain a +2 bonus to their next attack roll.
+When you target an ally with a full recovery druid spell from any circle, they gain a +2 bonus to their next attack roll.
 If the spell targets more than one ally, choose one of the targets.

 ##### Adventurer Feat